jasonchanly/cmc_archive_project/README.md

 Some concert programmes are currently accessible online in different formats: .doc, .docx, .pdf (with and without OCR), while others are only available in hard copy.

-The goal is to consolidate all these programmes into an easily searchable database that preserves the club's history and paves the way for potential applications e.g. trend analysis, repertoire recommendations.
+The goal is to consolidate all these programmes into an easily searchable database that preserves the club's history and enables potential applications in the future e.g. trend analysis, repertoire recommendations.

 [Work in progress]